YHRen/hydra_examples/example_1/README.md

 Use `--multirun` or `-m` for short:
 `python main.py -m model=mlp model.mlp.hidden_dims="[128, 64, 32],[64, 32, 16]"`

-## Logging
+## Exercise 5: Note the changes of outputs and multirun folders

 Note that, a default "outputs" and "multirun" folders are created.
 All the hydra and config info are stored in `.hydra`.
 Very useful for reproducing the results and debugging.